radiantlogic-v8/documentation-new/documentation/architect-guide/radiantone-federated-identity-engine.md

 At the core of RadiantOne Platform is the ability to make a union set of identities, to make identification of users more accurate and efficient.
 Union is the ability to create a global list where each user is represented once and only once, even if they have multiple accounts spread across the identity infrastructure.

 To create a global list without duplicate identities, you need to correlate and disambiguate the identities.
 Union requires some kind of criteria, one or more attributes, to detect and correlate same-users across systems.
 This is the common, global identifier.
-A match based on this attributes(s) allows us to remove duplicates.
+A match based on this attribute(s) allows the RadiantOne service to consolidate duplicates.
 The result is a “union compatible” operation, where all users are represented exactly once, and only once, in the virtualized global list.
 Correlating same-users across various data sources enables the creation of a global profile.
 The global profile maintains links to local accounts, to pull in attributes from them, for a complete 360-degree view of users.

 **How RadiantOne Solves the Union Challenge**

 The Global Identity Builder makes it easy to create a union of all users in your identity infrastructure, which is used as a reference list for authentication and authorization.
-The wizard walks you through the process of correlating (detecting) same-user accounts across identity silos, so that there are no duplicate identities in the final list.
+The tool guides you through the process of correlating (detecting) same-user accounts across identity silos, so that there are no duplicate identities in the final list.

 The profiles in this list have pointers back to the identity’s accounts across data sources.
 This means that attributes can be pulled from the original identity sources to create a rich global profile to be used for authentication and authorization.
 You can find more details on the union process in the Concepts section found [here](concepts.md).

 ## RadiantOne Feature Overview

-RadiantOne accepts requests submitted by applications using LDAP, SQL, or Web Services:
+RadiantOne accepts requests submitted by applications using LDAP or Web Services:
 SCIMv2 and REST.
 These requests are then routed, mapped, transformed by the engine, and forwarded to the underlying data sources.
 The results are gathered, normalized, filtered, and returned to the requesting application.

-RadiantOne is a full-service platform that comes complete with many wizards that makes identity integration seamless.
-You can find additional information on these wizards in [Getting Started with RadiantOne](getting-started-with-radiantone.md).
+RadiantOne is a full-service platform that comes complete with many tools that makes identity integration seamless.
+You can find additional information on these tools in [Getting Started with RadiantOne](getting-started-with-radiantone.md).

 As a bonus, the RadiantOne platform also offers a local storage that can be used for purposes such as: